 Meet our amazing wombats!

-Our resident female wombat, Kibbar, was born at Taronga Zoo in Sydney in 2015, and has called Adelaide Zoo home since August 2017.
+Resident female wombat, Harriet, was born at 2017 and has called Adelaide Zoo home ever since.

 Southern Hairy-nosed Wombats were originally wide spread west of the Murray River in southern South Australia, but are now restricted to colonies in arid and semi-arid regions of the Nullarbor Plain, Gawler Ranges, upper western Eyre Peninsular and the Murrylands.
 There is also an isolated population of a few animals on the Yorke Peninsula.